chhsiao1981/MongoDB-As-a-Service-SSPL/docs/01-FAQ.en.md

     * Ideally no, I do admire that they try to prove that the projects with copyleft licenses can be commercially successful in this era.
     * **As several other open-source projects, it is expected that the quality of service of this project depends on the donation/payment system and the donation/payment/general effort from the general public.
 Ideally it is expected that the quality of service by MongoDB.com is much better than this project.**
-    * Furthermore, I believe this repository is to advertise the superiorsity of MongoDB, and have the users appreciate the quality of service provided by MongoDB.com.
+    * Furthermore, I believe this repository is to promote the superiorsity of MongoDB, and have the users appreciate the quality of service provided by MongoDB.com.
 5. Doesn't MongoDB.com v.
 FerretDB.com just prove that MongoDB.com is the evil one?
     * [MongoDB.com v.
 FerretDB.com is actually irrelevant to SSPL](https://www.mongodb.com/company/blog/building-for-developers-not-imitators).
         * FerretDB.com falsely advertised and misled the customers.